-We use total body irradiation (TBI) for patients undergoing stem cell transplantation for the treatment of leukemia, lymphoma and multiple myeloma.
+We may use total body irradiation (TBI) for patients undergoing a stem cell transplant to treat treatment leukemia, lymphoma and multiple myeloma.

-We give TBI before a stem cell transplant to help the body make room for new, healthy bone marrow cells, and to reduce the likelihood that the body will reject the transplant.
+A patient may receive TBI before a stem cell transplant to help the body make room for new, healthy bone marrow cells, and to reduce the potential of the body rejecting the transplant.

 TBI is typically given three times a day for several days.
 The lungs are shielded to lower the risk of damage from the radiation.